quintype/quintype-amp/docs-src/tutorials/opts.md

   - `headerCardRender`
   - `infiniteScrollRender`
 - `featureConfig` - used to provide config for amp lib features.
+- `localization` - used to provide localization of the hardcoded keywords (eg: "By", "Also Read" etc) to respective locale.

 <hr />
 This section is useful if you want to use custom templates.
 Else, jump to <a href="#slots_link">slots</a>